Bodo

 - Traditional Medicine Practices

-- Herbal medicine and spiritual healing practices are integral to Bodo traditional medicine.
+- Herbal remedies and spiritual healing are integral to traditional Bodo medicine, with knowledge passed down through generations.

 - Environmental Practices